SC seeks response of Centre on pleas alleging rising assault cases against doctors | Law-Order

 - India

-The petitions alleged rising assault on medical professionals in the country and sought a direction to the Centre and other stakeholders to take remedial steps.

-Upadhyay's wife Archana Sharma, a gynaecologist, had committed suicide in Rajasthan after being harassed by a mob following the death of a woman during the delivery.
+Upadhyay's wife Archana Sharma, a gynaecologist, had ended her life by suicide in Rajasthan after being harassed by a mob following the death of a woman patient during the delivery on account of excessive bleeding.

+“Issue notice on the petitions returnable on November 23.
+Dasti in addition,” the bench said.
+In legal parlance, 'Dasti' means delivery of a notice by hand.

+Lawyer Shashank Deo Sudhi, appearing for Medical Association (Dwarka), said doctors are being attacked across the country even if a patient dies on account of health reasons which are beyond the control of medical professionals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)